bor0/gidti/manuscript/chapter3.md

 I> 1.
 If {$$}x{/$$} is a variable, {$$}T{/$$} is a type, and {$$}M \in \Lambda{/$$}, then {$$}(\lambda x:T.M) \in \Lambda{/$$}
 I> 1.
 If {$$}x{/$$} is a variable and {$$}T{/$$} is a type, then {$$}x:T \in \Lambda{/$$}
 I>
-I> There is a single type constructors:
+I> There is a single type constructor:
 I>
 I> 1.
 For some type {$$}A{/$$}, the type constructor {$$}T{/$$} is defined as {$$}\text{A | T} \to \text{T}{/$$}